GRAND JUNCTION TRAIL:

 Directions:

-The Grand Junction Trail is a multi-use path running alongside the existing tracks in the Grand Junction corridor from the Boston University Bridge (next to the Charles River Bikeway) to Somerville, where it will connect to the Mass Central Rail Trail; Boston-Cambridge-Belmont (Somerville Community Path).
-Currently only a short section is complete, however, I've included the Bike Lanes along Vassar St as they currently follow the same route.
-The Grand Junction was one of the first north-south rail links in the Boston metropolitan area.
-Opened in 1855 by the Grand Junction & Depot Company, the line followed a serpentine alignment weaving through the newly industrialized areas of Cambridgeport, East Cambridge, Charlestown, Everett, and Chelsea, and ending at the piers of East Boston.
-Presently, two to four trains a day run on the Grand Junction through Cambridge, as this corridor remains the only north-south rail connection east of Framingham and Worcester.
-The Ames Street 2-WAY SEPARATED BIKE LANE also starts from the Charles River Bikeway and connects north to the Kittie Knox Bike Path.
-Both of these trails are connected together by other Bike Lanes.
+The Grand Junction Trail is a planned multi-use path, traveling along the former Grand Junction RR corridor, from the Boston University Bridge, next to the Charles River Bikeway , Northeast through Cambridge, then North to Somerville, where it will connect to the Mass Central Rail Trail; Boston-Cambridge-Belmont (Somerville Community Path).
+Currently only a short section is complete, however, I've included the BIKE LANES along Vassar Street, as they currently follow the same route.
+The Grand Junction was one of the first North-South rail links in the Boston metropolitan area.
+Opened in 1855 by the Grand Junction & Depot Company, the line followed a serpentine alignment weaving through the newly industrialized areas of Cambridgeport, East Cambridge, Charlestown, Everett and Chelsea and ending at the piers of East Boston.
+Presently, two to four trains a day run on the Grand Junction through Cambridge, as this corridor remains the only North-South rail connection East of Framingham and Worcester.
+The Ames Street 2-WAY SEPARATED BIKE LANE also starts from the Charles River Bikeway and connects North to the Kittie Knox Bike Path.
+Both of these trails are connected together by other BIKE LANES.
 See; Kittie Knox .
-For more information visit; GRAND JUNCTION TRAIL .
+For more information visit; GRAND JUNCTION TRAIL

 Grand Junction Trail:

-Note; The Main Street BIKE LANE travels East-West along Main St.
+Note; The Mass Ave BIKE LANE travels Northwest through Cambridge and Southeast, across the Charles River, through Boston along Main St.

-The paved Grand Junction Trail travels between Galileo Galilei Hwy and the RR tracks.
+Cross Main St to Galileo Galilei Way, where the paved Grand Junction Trail travels North, through Grand Junction Park, between Galileo Galilei Way and the RR tracks.
 Nice sitting area.
 Come to Broadway at 1.3 miles.

-Cross Broadway where the trail travels through Binney Street Park.
-Construction underway, as of July 2023, north to Binney St. There is a BIKE LANE that leads to Binney St.
+Cross Broadway, where the trail continues through Binney Street Park.
+Dog Park.
+A BIKE LANE also leads to Binney St.

-The next section will continue the trail north from Binney St to Cambridge St.
+Note; Future construction will continue the trail North from Binney St to Cambridge St. See; Map Below.

-Note; The Binney Street BIKE LANE travels East along Binney St to Edwin Land Blvd.
-Cross over and turn left to front Park on your right.
+Note; The Binney Street BIKE LANE travels East, along Binney St to Edwin Land Blvd.
+Triangle Park on your right.
+Cross over and turn left to Charles Park on your right.
 A brick lined trail will return you to the Charles River Bikeway after 0.7 miles.

 Ames Street BIKE LANE & Kittie Knox Bike Path: